-A non-profit corporation in Saskatchewan can be dissolved by the members, by outside authorities such as the Director of Corporations, or by a court acting on a request.
+A non-profit corporation in Saskatchewan can be dissolved by the members, by outside authorities such as the Registrar of Corporations, or by a court acting on a request.
 In some situations it can also be dissolved by the Board of Directors.

 Who dissolves the corporation depends on the circumstances of the case.